mr3862/edav_comparative_mosaic/comparative_study.md

 ## vcd::mosaic vs geom\_mosaic – which one is better?

+  - **Type of data** `geom_mosaic` can only use data frame as its `data` argument, however the type of data in `vcd::mosaic` can be data frame or table.

   - **Handling variables used in partition**

-`geom_mosaic`, in fact ggplot2, is not capable of handling a different number of variables in aesthetics. `product`, a wrapper function for a list, is used as a work around for this.
+`geom_mosaic`, in fact ggplot2, is not capable of handling a different number of variables in aesthetics. `product`, a wrapper function for a list, is used as a workaround for this.
+However, this workaround leads to issues with the labeling; those can be fixed manually though.

-However, this work around leads to issues with the labeling; those can be fixed manually though.
-On the other hand,`formualla` of `vcd::mosaic` is capable to handling a number of spliting variables and labeling is also very easy in this case.
+On the other hand, the `formualla` of `vcd::mosaic` is capable of handling a number of splitting variables and labeling is also very easy in this case.

-  - **Use of different layer including facatting**
+  - **Use of different layer including faceting**

-Since `geom_mosaic` is a faction of ggplot2, it inherits the layered mechanisom.
+Since `geom_mosaic` is a faction of ggplot2, it inherits the layered mechanism.
 So, we can plot mosaic with other plots.
-We can also use other grouping tehcnique like facetting.
+We can also use other grouping techniques like faceting.

-  - **Order of splits** `vcd::mosaic` is much easier to control the order of split than `geom_mosaic`. `vcd::mosaic` uses formula (e.g. V3 \~ V1 + V2) to set the split order which has a clear explaination of the position of the variables.
+  - **Order of splits** `vcd::mosaic` is much easier to control the order of split than `geom_mosaic`. `vcd::mosaic` uses formula (e.g. V3 \~ V1 + V2) to set the split order which has a clear explanation of the position of the variables.
 On the other hand, `geom_mosaic` uses odd or even number of variables to decide the split.
-If the number of patameters is odd, the data is partitioned by the last dependent variable horizontally.
+If the number of parameters is odd, the data is partitioned by the last dependent variable horizontally.

   - **Direction of splits**

-`vcd::mosaic` has a `direction` argument which directs split directions whether the varialbe should be split horizontally or vertically.
+`vcd::mosaic` has a `direction` argument that directs split directions whether the variable should be split horizontally or vertically.
 `geom_mosaic` has default direction to split the product variables.
 The default of directions is first vertical and then horizontal, repeatedly.
-`divider` is used to reset the directions of splitting; but different combination of splitting direction with varialbe is very challenging.
+`divider` is used to reset the directions of splitting, but a different combination of splitting direction with the variable is very challenging

-  - **Color** In the use of color in different places (e.g. fill, border), both functions have straightforward structure.
+  - **Color** In the use of color in different places (e.g. fill, border), both functions have a straightforward structure.
-    `geom_mosaic` also give a auto legand facility in the use of color.
+    `geom_mosaic` also gives an auto legend facility in the use of color.

-  - **offset** Setting offset and spacing, `geom_mosaic` is very use to work with.
+  - **offset** Setting offset and spacing, `geom_mosaic` is very easy to work with.

+In conclusion, it’s easier to use `vcd::mosaic`, especially when setting the arguments of categorical variables and their splitting directions.
+What’s more, `vcd::mosaic` can also display the relationship between categorical variables more clearly.
+But `geom_mosaic` is integrated in ggplot2 as a geom which allows for faceting, layering, setting offset and so
+    on.

 **Reference:**